Ferenc-Takacs/IView/readme.md

     *   Display images directly from the clipboard.
     *   Copy the currently displayed image to the clipboard.
 *   **💾 Export & Convert:** Save loaded images in multiple formats, including `JPG`, `PNG`, `BMP`, `TIF`, `GIF`, and `WEBP`.
-*   **💾 Recent path:** Bring short the recent files and path for open, and save manipulations.
+*   **💾 Recent path:** Quick access to previously used files and their paths for reading and saving.
 *   **🎨 Image Manipulation:**
     *   **Zooming:** Scaling options ranging from 0.1x up to 10x.
     *   **Rotation:** Quick fixed-angle rotation (0°, 90°, 180°, 270°).